 by Singapore n Beyond | June 23, 2016 8:28 am

 Once a property is declared a UNESCO World Heritage site, it becomes greatly valued as a place that has brought significant impact to humanity.
 The sites can be structures, cities, jungles, lakes or a land simply deemed culturally and naturally important to the world.
 Southeast Asia teems with UNESCO sites!
-Currently, there are 37 UNESCO World Heritage sites across the 11-nation area.
+Currently, there are dozens of UNESCO World Heritage sites across the 11-nation area.

 The region is considered one of the most inherently and traditionally diverse areas in the world.
 From mosques, temples to cathedrals, the elaborate places of worship are as varied as the natural vicinities heavily relied on by locals for food and survival, such as ports, rivers and reefs.
 These ritually rich places of interest are exactly what the United Nations Educational, Scientific and Cultural Organisation (UNESCO) seeks to protect and preserve.